MatthewRDangle/formation/README.md

 * [Versioning](#versioning)

 ## What is formation?
-A ultra fast and light javascript constructor object for building and validating HTML forms.
-It's small, (less than 15kb in file size), and provides important form input validation straight out of the box.
-See demo.html file for more detail from your download.
+A ultra fast and simple javascript constructor object for building and validating HTML forms.
+The constructor provides important form input validation straight out of the box allows for full UI customization.
+Review the demos inside the "demo" folder for more detail after you download.

 Formation was build to support all modern browsers, from IE 11 onward, Chrome, Safari, Firefox and Edge.
 Designed for vanilla javascript.
 No polyfills required. :fire: